nautes-labs/website/src/en/guide/user-guide/run-a-pipeline.md

 ## FAQ

-**After creating multiple ProjectPipelineRuntime resources, why is the status of the pods in the argo-events namespace CrashLoopBackOff, and "too many open files" is displayed when viewing the pod logs?**
+**After creating ProjectPipelineRuntime resources, why is the status of some pods in the argo-events namespace CrashLoopBackOff, and "too many open files" is displayed when viewing the pod logs?**

-When you create multiple ProjectPipelineRuntime resources and submit pipeline configurations, you may find that the pipelines have not been run when accessing the Tekton Dashboard.
-In the runtime cluster, you may find that the status of the pods in the argo-events namespace is `CrashLoopBackOff`, and `too many open files` is displayed when viewing the pod logs.
+When you have created ProjectPipelineRuntime resources and submitted pipeline configurations, you may find that the pipelines have not been triggered when accessing the Tekton Dashboard.
+In the runtime cluster, you may find that the status of some pods in the argo-events namespace is `CrashLoopBackOff`, and `too many open files` is displayed when viewing the pod logs.

 This is a known issue with Argo Events, and you can find more details [here](https://github.com/argoproj/argo-events/issues/1791).

-To solve this issue, you can modify the `fs.inotify.max_user_instances` value in the `/etc/sysctl.conf` file to `65535`, and then reboot the server.
+To resolve this issue, you need to modify the `fs.inotify.max_user_instances` value in the `/etc/sysctl.conf` file on the server where the runtime cluster is located to `65535`, and then restart the server.